-• Small soft cloth (if an optional AirPort Extreme Card is installed)
+The only tool required for this procedure is a small soft cloth (if an optional AirPort Extreme Card is installed).

 - Battery - Keyboard (but do not disconnect the keyboard cable)

 1. Touch a metal surface on the inside of the keyboard well to discharge any static electricity.